PX4/PX4-Devguide/advanced-snapdragon.md

 Sometimes `make eagle_default upload` fails to upload:

 ```
-failed to copy 'mainapp' to '/home/linaro/mainapp': No space left on device
+failed to copy 'px4' to '/home/linaro/px4': No space left on device
 ```

 This can happen if ramdumps fill up the disk.
 To clean up, do: